SEI-SEA-1-25/react-todo-list/README.md

 Lets just refactor the initial state to be our placeholder tasks for the time being.

 * At the top of the `TodoList` component, set an initial state for an attribute called `taskArray`.
-Its defualt value should be the place holder task array.
+Its default value should be the place holder task array.

 * Don't forget to change the `map` call!
 * Always check to be sure your app is accurate (it should still look the same).